MortelmansJonas/NU-WRF_Peatlands/README.md

 This is the repository for the MSc thesis of Jonas Mortelmans.
 ------------------

+make sure to include ldt and lis config files.
+It's important to give information about the land surface input, since albedo is variable at the km scale based on tree cover.
+See context

 Notes (10/03/2021):

 	- It is still under construction.
 Specific files will still be regularly updated.